ghaerr/elks/README.md

 ELKS is a project providing a Linux-like OS for systems based on the Intel IA16 architecture (16-bit processors: 8086, 8088, 80188, 80186, 80286,
 NEC V20, V30 and compatibles).
 Such systems are ancient computers (IBM-PC XT / AT and clones) as well as more recent SBCs, SoCs, and FPGAs.
+ELKS supports networking and installtion to HDD using both MINIX and FAT file systems.

+# Memory requirements

+* Stock images require 512k RAM
+* ELKS requires 256k RAM to run, 512k to be really useful
+* ROM-based systems can run in 128k RAM

 ## Watch ELKS in action

 - [ELKS, a 16-bit no-MMU Linux on Amstrad PC 2086](https://www.youtube.com/watch?v=eooviN1SdQ8) (thanks @pawoswm-arm)